Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211

 \subsection{Macro trends and detrending method}

 Often blazars' LCs are characterized by a dominant low-frequency power due to a red-noise component, along with the high-frequency fluctuations.
 The DACF tends to exhibit a smooth and long-tailed decay, reflecting the stochastic nature and long-timescale variability of the blazar's emission.
 Overall, the presence of strong red-noise variability can smooth or wash out any sharp features in the DACF that might arise from periodic or quasi-periodic signals.

-A viable strategy to minimize the impact of the macro-trends consists in applying a detrending that “pre-whitens” the data.
-This can be performed by subtracting a polynomial fit or by applying a differencing operator to the data in order to obtain a locally stationary signal as already investigated by \citet{Welsh99}.
-We develop a new detrending technique based on a spline function.
-The latter is an interpolation method that infers and subtracts slow variability using a piecewise polynomial function, cubic in this case.
-The choice of the spline binning is guided by simulations, which, specifically for the case at hand, showed that a 15-day spline bin provides the best performance \citep{deToma_Master:2023}.
+A viable strategy to minimize the impact of the macro-trends consists in applying a detrending that “pre-whitens” the data, as investigated in \citet{Welsh99}.
+We develop a new detrending technique based on a spline function that subtracts slow variability using a cubic piecewise polynomial.
+Simulation tests indicate that a 15-day spline bin provides the best performance for this case \citep{deToma_Master:2023}.